awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-local.md

 # Running the X\-Ray Daemon Locally<a name="xray-daemon-local"></a>

 You can run the AWS X\-Ray daemon locally on Linux, MacOS, Windows, or in a Docker container\.
-Run the daemon to relay trace date to X\-Ray when you are developing and testing your instrumented application\.
+Run the daemon to relay trace data to X\-Ray when you are developing and testing your instrumented application\.
 Download and extract the daemon by using the instructions [here](xray-daemon.md#xray-daemon-downloading)\.

 When running locally, the daemon can read credentials from an AWS SDK credentials file \(`.aws/credentials` in your user directory\) or from environment variables\.
 For more information, see [Giving the Daemon Permission to Send Data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.